The London Fields Guide

 It all began under the name Burgil Coffee with the original coffee cart on Market Day, until we put down roots in Climpson & Sons, originally a butchers shop.
 We kept the name and have been a part of the Broadway Market / London Fields furniture ever since.

-We have dabbled in roasting from a garage near La Bouche, had our original roastery/dispatch/office/training room one stop shop on Broadway Market Mews and now find ourselves occupying all corners with our roastery under the Arches and our HQ & training academy in Regents Studios.
+We have dabbled in roasting from a garage near La Bouche, had our original roastery/dispatch/office/training room one stop shop on Broadway Market Mews and now find ourselves occupying all corners with our roastery under the Arches and our HQ & training academy across the road in Helmsley Place.

 No shortage of words has been written on the imminent changes in East London.
 What we think makes our area special is the people that are still here when the masses have left a rowdy London Fields BBQ (and their rubbish!).

-So before we get kicked out with rent increases, we plan on continuing providing caffeinated good times to people on the strip and encouraging locals and visitors alike to be a part of something that isn’t just ‘hipsters barbecuing in a park’ but a vibrant community melting pot.
+So before we get kicked out with rent increases, we plan on continuing providing caffeinated good times to people on the strip and encouraging locals and visitors alike to be a part of something that isn’t just ‘hipsters barbecuing in a park’ but a vibrant community.

 We think Broadway Market and London Fields is pretty neat, and to celebrate being around the block for so long, we put together our not-so-secret insider’s guide to the ultimate charms of our neighbourhood.